szabgab/perlmaven.com/sites/en/pages/building-a-blog-engine-using-perl-dancer.md

 my $json = -e $filename ? read_file $filename : '{}';
 ```

-<b>from_json</b> a built-in Dancer function turning a json string into a Perl data structure.
+**from_json** a built-in Dancer function turning a json string into a Perl data structure.

 We then add a new entry to our "database" with the key being the timestamp and having
 a hash containing the title and text as received from the user.